UD-CPS491-24S-Team/Team03-IlluminationWorks-Public/index.md

 ## Month 2 Development
-During the second month of the Theia project, we began to further fill out the wireframes to bring our version of the UI closer to the wireframes.
-Some of the advancements we were able to make were was the save article button with the sidebar the holds the saved article.
-The tag component has been further implemented with updated styling as well as functionality alowwing server side reponses filtering based on tag clicked.
-The addition of the article view where you would view article has also been added.
+In the second month of the Theia project, our focus shifted towards refining the wireframes to align our UI more closely with the initial designs.
+We made significant progress, particularly in implementing key features such as the "Save Article" button, accompanied by a sidebar to store saved articles.
+Additionally, we enhanced the functionality and aesthetics of the tag component, incorporating updated styling and enabling server-side filtering based on the selected tags.

+Moreover, we introduced the article view feature, providing users with a dedicated space to view articles.
+These advancements represent a substantial step forward in realizing our vision for Theia's user interface, bringing us closer to delivering a polished and functional product.

 ### Demo Video